vicramon/ember-tutorial/chapters/listing-leads.md

         li= lead.fullName
 ```

-We want to display a full name and we don't have that property yet.
-Let's add it to the model:
+We want to display a full name but we don't have that property yet.
+The lead model is a good place for this logic:

 ```coffee
 # app/assets/javascripts/models/lead.js.coffee
 fullName: ( ->
   @get('firstName') + ' ' + @get('lastName')
 ).property('firstName', 'lastName')

 ```

 Now refresh the page and you should see your leads listed out on the left.
-Cool!
+Cool, right!?

 ## Sorting Leads